-To Ravenscraig Castle's east side is a curving bay with a shingled beach.
+To Ravenscraig Castle's east side is a curving bay with a shingle beach.
 This seems to have been regarded as part of the defended area of the castle, for a defensive wall projects from the east (far) end of the bay out to a point below the high water mark.

 Above the beach is the beehive shape of a dovecot, still used today by pigeons as a nesting site, and probably ideal for the purpose as its ground level entrance has been sealed up leaving just the access hole in the top.
-The dovecot can be reached from the bay or from Ravenscraig Park, and it provides a fascinating insight into castle life in the fifteenth and sixteenth centuries.
+The dovecot can be reached from the bay or from Ravenscraig Park, and it provides a fascinating insight into castle life in the 1400s and 1500s.
 Presumably, given its coastal location, the castle residents dined on fish as well as birds.

 A visit to Ravenscraig Castle is a fascinating experience, though in some ways it is a slightly unsettling one as well.
 It is all too easy to think of castles as remote and romantic ruins.
 Located on its dominating headland and towering over its own private beach, Ravenscraig Castle has many of the attributes you'd expect.
-But while it is fascinating, and from some angles it might qualify as romantic: no-one would today call it remote, despite the impression given by images on this page.
+But while it is fascinating, and from some angles it might qualify as romantic: no-one would today call it remote, despite the impression given by some of the images on this page.

-Given its location and surroundings, Ravenscraig is not one of the more crowded castles you will find in Scotland.
+Given its location and surroundings, Ravenscraig is not one of the busiest castles you will find in Scotland.
 As a result it is not staffed, which in turn is why many of the interiors that remain are inaccessible.
 But if you are in southern Fife, it is well worth a look: this is truly a slice of "Undiscovered Scotland".